A-Momin/noteshub/nts/notes_aws.md

     -   `On-demand capacity throttling`: This type of throttling occurs when you use on-demand capacity mode for your DynamoDB table, and the request rate exceeds the maximum burst capacity.
 In this case, DynamoDB returns a RequestLimitExceeded error.
     -   To avoid throttling in DynamoDB, you can monitor the provisioned throughput capacity of your tables and increase it if necessary.
 You can also use best practices such as partitioning your data to evenly distribute read and write requests across the table partitions.
 Additionally, you can implement exponential backoff retries in your application code to automatically handle throttling errors and reduce the request rate.

+When using Amazon DynamoDB, you can choose between **Provisioned Capacity** and **On-Demand Capacity** modes to manage the read and write throughput of your tables.
+Here's a detailed comparison:

+-   **Provisioned Capacity Mode**:

+    -   You predefine the number of **Read Capacity Units (RCUs)** and **Write Capacity Units (WCUs)** for your table.
+    -   The table can handle a fixed number of reads and writes per second based on the allocated capacity.
+    -   `Predictable Workloads`: Ideal for applications with steady or predictable traffic patterns where you can estimate throughput needs.
+    -   `Auto Scaling Option`: You can enable Auto Scaling to adjust capacity automatically in response to traffic changes.
+    -   `Throttling`: If your workload exceeds the provisioned throughput, requests get throttled unless you scale up.
+    -   `Cost`: You pay for the provisioned RCUs and WCUs, regardless of actual usage.
+    -   `Billing:`: Based on the number of provisioned RCUs and WCUs, even if the capacity is underutilized.

+-   **On-Demand Capacity Mode**:

+    -   No need to specify RCUs or WCUs upfront.
+DynamoDB automatically adjusts the table's capacity to handle any amount of traffic.
+    -   You are billed only for the actual reads and writes performed.
+    -   `Unpredictable Workloads`: Best for applications with spiky or unpredictable traffic patterns.
+    -   `No Throttling`: Automatically scales to meet the workload.
+    -   `Simplicity`: No capacity planning is needed.
+    -   Applications with unknown or fluctuating workloads (e.g., gaming leaderboards, IoT applications, ad-hoc analytics).

+#### DynamoDB Stream

--   `DynamoDB Stream`: A DynamoDB Stream is a feature provided by Amazon DynamoDB.
+A DynamoDB Stream is a feature provided by Amazon DynamoDB.
 A DynamoDB Stream trigger events (INSERTS, UPDATES, DELETES) capturing changes (inserts, updates, deletes) made to items in a DynamoDB table and then provides a time-ordered sequence of these changes.
 Streams enable real-time processing and analysis of data changes, making them useful for various scenarios such as data replication, maintaining secondary indexes, triggering AWS Lambda functions, and more.
 Here are the key aspects of DynamoDB Streams:

 -   `Stream Enabled Table`: To use DynamoDB Streams, you need to enable streams on a DynamoDB table.
 When streams are enabled, DynamoDB keeps track of changes to the items in that table.
 -   `Stream Records`: Each change made to a DynamoDB item generates a stream record.
 A stream record contains information about the change, including the type of operation (insert, modify, delete), the item's data before the change, and the item's data after the change.
 -   `Time-Ordered Sequence`: The stream records are stored in a time-ordered sequence.
 This means that changes to the table's items are captured in the order they occur, allowing downstream applications to process the changes in the same order.
 -   `Consumers`: DynamoDB Streams allow you to set up consumers that read and process the stream records.
 One common use case is to trigger AWS Lambda functions in response to changes in the stream.
 For example, you can configure a Lambda function to be invoked whenever a new item is inserted into the table.
 -   `Data Synchronization and Backup`: Streams can be used for data replication and synchronization between DynamoDB tables or other data stores.
 They can also serve as a backup mechanism by capturing all changes to your data.
 -   `Real-time Analytics`: Streams enable real-time processing and analysis of data changes.
 You can use them to generate real-time insights and metrics based on the changes in your DynamoDB data.
 -   `Cross-Region Replication`: DynamoDB Streams can be used to replicate data changes across different AWS regions, helping you maintain data availability and disaster recovery capabilities.

+#### DynamoDB Transactions

--   `DynamoDB Transactions`: DynamoDB Transactions are a feature introduced by Amazon DynamoDB to provide atomicity, consistency, isolation, and durability (ACID) properties for multiple operations within a single transactional context.
+DynamoDB Transactions are a feature introduced by Amazon DynamoDB to provide atomicity, consistency, isolation, and durability (ACID) properties for multiple operations within a single transactional context.
 This ensures that a group of operations either complete successfully or have no effect at all, maintaining data integrity and consistency even in complex scenarios involving multiple items or tables.DynamoDB Transactions are particularly useful in scenarios where data consistency across multiple items or tables is crucial.
 They are beneficial for applications that require strong guarantees about data integrity, such as financial applications, e-commerce platforms, and more.
 Here are the key aspects of DynamoDB Transactions:

 -   `Atomicity`: All the operations within a transaction are treated as a single unit of work.
 If any part of the transaction fails, all changes made by the transaction are rolled back, and the data remains unchanged.
 -   `Consistency`: DynamoDB Transactions maintain the consistency of the data.
 This means that the data is transitioned from one valid state to another valid state.
 All data involved in a transaction adheres to the defined business rules and constraints.
 -   `Isolation`: Transactions are isolated from each other, meaning that the changes made by one transaction are not visible to other transactions until the transaction is committed.
 This ensures that concurrent transactions do not interfere with each other's intermediate states.
 -   `Durability`: Once a transaction is successfully committed, the changes are permanently stored and will not be lost, even in the event of a system failure or restart.
-    -   `Transactional APIs`: DynamoDB provides transactional APIs that allow you to group multiple operations (such as put, update, delete) into a single transaction.
+-   `Transactional APIs`: DynamoDB provides transactional APIs that allow you to group multiple operations (such as `put`, `update`, `delete`) into a single transaction.
 You can execute these operations on one or more tables in a consistent and reliable manner.
 -   `Conditional Expressions`: DynamoDB Transactions can include conditional expressions to ensure that certain conditions are met before the transaction is executed.
 This adds an additional layer of control over the transactional behavior.
 -   `Isolation Levels`: DynamoDB supports two isolation levels for transactions: Read Committed and Serializable.
 Read Committed ensures that the data read in a transaction is the most recent committed data, while Serializable provides a higher level of isolation by preventing other transactions from modifying the data while a transaction is in progress.

 #### FACTS:

--   `Fully Managed`:

-    -   AWS manages the infrastructure, scaling, and maintenance of DynamoDB, making it a serverless and highly available database service.
+-   `Fully Managed`: AWS manages the infrastructure, scaling, and maintenance of DynamoDB, making it a serverless and highly available database service.

--   `Key-Value Store`:

-    -   DynamoDB primarily operates as a key-value store.
+-   `Key-Value Store`: DynamoDB primarily operates as a key-value store.
 Each item in DynamoDB is uniquely identified by a primary key, consisting of one or both of the following components:

     -   `Partition Key`: Used to partition the data for distribution across multiple servers.
 It determines the physical location of the data.
     -   `Sort Key (optional)`: Used for range queries and to create a composite primary key.

--   `Document Support`:

-    -   DynamoDB also supports a document data model, where items can be structured as nested JSON-like documents.
+-   `Document Support`: DynamoDB also supports a document data model, where items can be structured as nested JSON-like documents.
 This allows for more flexible and complex data structures.

--   `Schemaless`:

-    -   DynamoDB is schemaless, meaning you can add or remove attributes from items without affecting other items in the same table.
+-   `Schemaless`: DynamoDB is schemaless, meaning you can add or remove attributes from items without affecting other items in the same table.
 This flexibility is common in NoSQL databases.

--   Optimized for performance at scale (scale out horizonlaly by adding more nodes to the cluster)
--   Known Access Patterns:

--   High Availability:
+-   **High Availability**:

     -   DynamoDB is a fully managed NoSQL database service that provides low latency and high scalability for applications that require consistent, single-digit millisecond response times.
 To ensure high availability, DynamoDB replicates data synchronously across three AZs in a region, ensuring that there is always a copy of the data available even if one or two AZs experience issues.
     -   If one AZ becomes unavailable, DynamoDB automatically redirects requests to one of the other two AZs where the data is available, providing uninterrupted access to the database.
 If two AZs become unavailable, DynamoDB continues to operate normally in the remaining AZ, and recovery processes begin to restore access to the affected AZs.
     -   Additionally, DynamoDB uses automatic scaling to ensure that it can handle varying levels of traffic without downtime.
 DynamoDB automatically partitions data and traffic across multiple nodes, allowing it to handle high levels of read and write requests while maintaining consistent performance.
     -   In summary, AWS DynamoDB provides high availability through `multi-AZ deployment`, `synchronous data replication`, and `automatic scaling`.
 These features ensure that the database remains accessible and performs consistently, even in the event of infrastructure failures or high traffic volumes.

--   Data Durability:
+-   **Data Durability**:

     -   `Replication`: DynamoDB replicates data across multiple Availability Zones (AZs) within a region, ensuring that if one AZ fails, data is still available from another AZ.
 This ensures high availability and durability of data.
     -   `Data Storage`: DynamoDB stores data in solid-state drives (SSDs), which are more reliable and durable than traditional hard disk drives (HDDs).
 This helps ensure that data is not lost due to hardware failures.
     -   `Automatic backups and point-in-time recovery`: DynamoDB provides automatic backups and point-in-time recovery features, which help ensure that data is recoverable in case of accidental deletion, application errors, or other types of data loss.
     -   `Redundancy`: DynamoDB maintains multiple copies of data in different locations, ensuring that data is not lost in case of hardware or network failures.
     -   `Continuous monitoring and self-healing`: DynamoDB continuously monitors the health of its resources and automatically replaces failed or degraded resources with new ones.
     -   synchronously replicates data across three facilities in an AWS Region.
 (99.999% garanteed uptime)

+-   Optimized for performance at scale (scale out horizonlaly by adding more nodes to the cluster)
 -   runs exclusively on SSDs to provide high I/O performance
 -   provides provisioned table reads and writes
 -   automatically partitions, reallocates and re-partitions the data and provisions additional server capacity as data or throughput changes
 -   provides `Eventually Consistent` (by default) or `Strongly Consistent` option to be specified during an read operation
 -   creates and maintains indexes for the primary key attributes for efficient access of data in the table
 -   supports secondary indexes

     -   allows querying attributes other then the primary key attributes without impacting performance.
     -   are automatically maintained as sparse objects
--   Local vs Global Secondary Index
-    -   shares partition key + different sort key vs different partition + sort key
-    -   search limited to partition vs across all partitions
-    -   unique attributes vs non unique attributes
-    -   linked to the base table vs independent separate index
-    -   only created during the base table creation vs can be created later
-    -   cannot be deleted after creation vs can be deleted
-    -   consumes provisioned throughput capacity of the base table vs independent throughput
-    -   returns all attributes for item vs only projected attributes
-    -   Eventually or Strongly vs Only Eventually consistent reads
-    -   size limited to 10Gb per partition vs unlimited

 -   supports cross region replication using DynamoDB streams which leverages Kinesis and provides time-ordered sequence of item-level changes and can help for lower RPO, lower RTO disaster recovery
 -   Data Pipeline jobs with EMR can be used for disaster recovery with higher RPO, lower RTO requirements
 -   supports triggers to allow execution of custom actions or notifications based on item-level updates